Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 - Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's shots from beyond the arc.
+- He's taken 5.2 threes per game, or 9.3% of his team's shots from beyond the arc this season.

-- Horford's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- The 76ers give up 41.2 rebounds per game, ranking second in the NBA.
+- Defensively, the 76ers are third in the league, conceding 110.9 points per game.

-- Conceding 24.2 assists per game, the 76ers are the sixth-ranked team in the league.
+- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the NBA.

-- Allowing 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.
+- Giving up 11.6 made 3-pointers per game, the 76ers are the fifth-ranked team in the league.

 Al Horford vs. the 76ers